selfdefined/web-app/11ty/definitions/master-slave.md

 ## Usage Tip

-There are many alternative terminologies to describe the relationship between two components.
-It is important to be aware of empathy as well as diversity in the world of technology to ensure everyone feels welcome at the table.
+Seek to change any existing "master/slave" terminology to one of the suggested terms, as there are many alternative terminologies to describe the relationship between two components, many of which are much more specific.
+Avoid creating new projects with this terminology.

+Even if you may not be negatively impacted by this terminology, it can negatively impact other existing and prospective contributors onto your project.
+The terminology isn't so unique that it's irreplaceable; the lift tends to be trivial in comparison to the potential impact.